 WordPress as a job board?
 That’s Job Engine a job board WordPress theme

 Well, Job Engine is developed by a company called Engine Themes a relative newcomer to the WordPress theme sphere and I received an email asking if I would like to review it etc, etc. Which I must profess I do like it when I get asked to review themes and plugins.
 Anyhoo what does Job Engine promise?
 Well according to their website it promises the following:

 Well, all good things I am sure you will agree.
 In fact, I have been playing with it now for about 8 hours today (I am on holiday) and I must confess was rather excited at the prospect of adding a job board to WPin as a value-added service and potential revenue generator plowing the money generated back into the site.

 Installing Job Engine WordPress Theme

-Well installing Job Engine is much like installing any other theme, either via the WordPress back end or indeed via FTP.
-Here I have decided to do it the old fashioned way.
-Via the WordPress back end.
-You will note at the top of image above there is notice that that points to a set up wizard.
-So lets go through that and see what it entails shall we?
+Well installing Job Engine is much like installing any other theme, either via the WordPress backend or indeed via FTP.
+Here I have decided to do it the old-fashioned way.
+Via the WordPress backend.
+You will note at the top of the image above there is notice that that points to a setup wizard.
+So let us go through that and see what it entails, shall we?

 Branding Your WordPress Job Board